* NEW DESIGN - NEW PRICING - NEW KITS *

 Here is the newly designed bracket that now requires no welding:

-NOTE: If a kit is not listed for your vehicle/year, or you have a unique "one-off" application you are interested in doing a disc brake conversion on, please contact me.
+NOTE: If a kit is not listed for your vehicle/year, or you have a unique "one-off" application you are interested in doing a disc brake conversion, please contact me.
 I am always interested in expanding my coverage and helping out fellow car hobbyists.
 Generally, all that is needed is a set of original/unmodified spindles to use for mock-up and design purposes.
 There will be a reduced cost on the final kit in exchange for your assistance in helping me create it.
 Please contact me for details.

 The kits do not include any changes to your existing master cylinder or power booster (if equipped).
 I cannot support this conversion if you want to use your old master cylinder.
 This conversion needs matching functions of all systems to work as tested, and that means you need to use a disc brake compatible dual-chamber master cylinder.
-A firewall mounted dual-chamber master cylinder and power booster that matches the donor vehicle for your kit and uses a "swing pedal" arrangement is strongly suggested for use with this conversion.
+A firewall mounted dual-chamber master cylinder and power booster "swing pedal" arrangement is strongly suggested for use with this conversion.
 I feel it is the most reliable, functional, "bleedable", adjustable, proven, and GM engineered configuration available for any car hobbyist to use.
 If you would like to retain the floorboard/frame-mounted master cylinder arrangement that was originally found on some vehicles, you can work with a professional "Hot Rod Shop" to get a functional system that will push the required fluid volume for the GM single piston calipers or aftermarket calipers listed for use in my kits.
 Remote electric boosters are being used, as are Hydroboost systems (if you have power steering) that come from a Mustang, Chevy Astro van, or Chevy/GMC pickup.
 The Hydroboost system is super efficient and very versatile for concealment - most use a remote reservoir.
 The Hydroboost uses hydraulic pressure which comes from being plumbed into your power steering pump.
 You will be on your own as far as correct fluid volume and pressure if you pursue a floorboard/frame-mounted master cylinder arrangement as part of this conversion.